PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 owner module passes `21 passed in 0.53s`; the related terminal orchestration, architecture, and pass-efficiency gate passes `364 passed in 18.52s`.

+The sole model-only Swish-residual-closure production call now retains its existing four-counter dictionary as `_terminal_swish_residual_concat_closure_stats`.
+The assignment-only orchestration change preserves fixed owner options, indexed phase order, captured boundary-StridedSlice/dequant-logistic boundaries, and the TensorFlow- free core.
+The retained value has no consumer.

+This checkpoint passes the focused indexed-Swish/orchestration gate with `365 passed in 19.09s`, plus the branch-changed broad related suite with `1416 passed in 24.00s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.